 am also interested in possible therapeutic treatments that prevent or

 delay the progression of the disease in mouse glaucoma models.
-My goal

 is to identify certain mechanisms involved in the pathophysiology of

 glaucoma that can then be targeted for the treatment of the human